x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy-2019/deploy-new-installations/unattended-installs.md

 ms.prod: exchange-server-it-pro
 localization_priority: Priority
 ms.collection: Strat_EX_Admin
-ms.assetid: 386465e9-41da-4e26-9816-b3b69be1f8bf
+ms.assetid:
 description: "Summary: Learn how to perform an unattended setup of Exchange Server 2016 from the command line."
 ---

-# Install Exchange 2016 using unattended mode
+# Install Exchange 2019 using unattended mode

- **Summary**: Learn how to perform an unattended setup of Exchange Server 2016 from the command line.
+ **Summary**: Learn how to perform an unattended setup of Exchange Server 2019 from the command line.

-For more information about planning for Exchange 2016, see [Planning and deployment](../../plan-and-deploy/plan-and-deploy.md).
+For more information about planning for Exchange 2019, see [Planning and deployment for Exchange 2019](../../plan-and-deploy-2019/plan-and-deploy-2019.md).

 We recommend that the Edge Transport role be installed in a perimeter network outside of your organization's internal Active Directory forest.
 While you can install the Edge Transport server role on a domain-joined computer, doing so will only enable domain management of Windows features and settings.
 The Edge Transport role itself doesn't use Active Directory.
 Instead, it uses the Active Directory Lightweight Directory Services (AD LDS) Windows feature to store configuration and recipient information.
 For more information about the Edge Transport role, see [Edge Transport servers](../../architecture/edge-transport-servers/edge-transport-servers.md).